-Human Rights courses are open to all University of Chicago students and over 30 courses are offered every year.
+Human Rights courses are open to all UChicago students.
 College students may work toward a Minor in Human Rights in combination with any major.
 Students wishing to pursue a systematic study of human rights should take the Human Rights Core courses, which can be taken in any order.

 The Human Rights core courses are offered every academic year:

 Human Rights I: Philosophical Foundations of Human Rights

 Human Rights II: History and Theory of Human Rights

 HMRT 20200 / 30200

 Human Rights III: Contemporary Issues in Human Rights

 Elective courses and seminars provide an opportunity for in-depth study of human rights and humanitarianism.
 Not every elective course is offered every year.
 For more specific course information, please see our list of current courses (2015-2016) or full list of past course (2001-2015).